syl3n7/MP-Server/Documentation.md

   - `timestamp`: Game time in seconds when this input was recorded
 - `client_id`: Your client ID (should match sessionId)

-Server echoes these updates to all other clients in the same room (excluding the sender).

-### 4.3 UDP Broadcasting Behavior
+### 4.4 UDP Communication Flow

+1. **Endpoint Registration**:
+   - The server automatically associates a client's UDP endpoint (IP:port) with their session ID
+   - This mapping happens when the first UDP packet is received from a client
+   - Each player must send at least one UDP packet to register their endpoint

+2. **Broadcasting**:
    - Position updates are sent only to players in the same room
-- Each player must send at least one UDP packet to register their endpoint with the server
-- The server records the UDP endpoint (IP:port) with the player's session
-- Players without a registered UDP endpoint won't receive position broadcasts
-- The server automatically handles mapping between player sessions and UDP endpoints
-- Input commands are broadcast to all clients in the room except the sender, with the exact format preserved
+   - Input commands are broadcast to all clients in the room except the sender
+   - The exact format of received messages matches what was sent (preserving all fields)
+   - Players without a registered UDP endpoint won't receive any broadcasts

+3. **Reliability**:
+   - UDP does not guarantee delivery - clients should implement their own reliability mechanisms
+   - High-frequency updates (like position) should be sent periodically regardless of changes
+   - Input commands should be sent when input values change or at a consistent rate

-### 4.4 Example (C# send)
+### 4.5 Example (C# send)
 ```csharp
 using var udp = new UdpClient();
 var posUpdate = new {